BIOP/OMERO-scripts/README.md

 ### Documentation
 You can find all the documentation on how to use some of our scripts on our [Fiji wiki page](https://wiki-biop.epfl.ch/en/Image_Storage/OMERO/OmeroFiji), under `Analyze OMERO data using simple-omero-client`

+### Available scripts
+Scripts are grouped by categories.
+The folder "tag" groups all scripts that are dealing with tags.
+All scripts, except advanced scripts, are basic and ready-to-use and show you the necessary commands to import, add, get and delete images, tables and annotations.

+Advanced scripts perform deeper image analysis and parameters have to be changed to make the script working on your datasets.

 ## QuPath scripts
 Under `QuPath` folder, you will find scripts to get an instance of OMERO and communicate with it.